Hooks: Deterministic Policy Enforcement for Claude Code Teams

 exit 0

-For every tool Claude uses, an entry gets logged.
-Feed these logs into your SIEM.
-Boom—you have the audit trail enterprises require for SOC 2 compliance.
+Every tool use logs an entry.
+Feed these into your SIEM and you have the audit trail enterprises require for SOC 2.

 Practical Configuration